Topsideboss2/aws-bootcamp-cruddur-2023/journal/week4.md

 output:
 ![]()

+## Provision an RDS Postgres instance using AWS CLI
 To launch an RDS instance that uses Postgres through AWS CLI, run the following command:
 ```shell
 aws rds create-db-instance \